Can AI transform our healthcare system?

 Lastly, let’s see how artificial intelligence can be used in ophthalmology.

 Research shows that the healthcare systems are experiencing a deeper strain in providing timely ophthalmology care.
 Due to rapidly aging populations, the public healthcare systems cannot always guarantee timely access to specialists.

 Delays in ophthalmology treatment can lead to irreversible harm such as visual field loss and visual acuity deterioration that could have been prevented with earlier diagnosis.

 Other types of eye diseases such as diabetic retinopathy (DR), cataract, glaucoma, age-related macular degeneration (AMD) also require timely intervention.

 Emerging AI and deep learning models use cases attempt to compensate for gaps in diagnosis and accelerate the providers’ ability to perform population-level screenings.

-The growing availability of annotated healthcare datasets and medical imaging serves as a springboard from which new artificial intelligence use cases emerge.
+The growing availability of annotated healthcare datasets and medical imaging serves as a springboard from which new artificial intelligence and computer vision use cases emerge.

 Most emerging technologies are yet to be tested in wider clinical settings.
 Yet—